How to send bitcoin step-by-step

 - Specify a destination address.

-- Specify the amount to send to the destination address, press the
+- Specify the amount to send to the destination address, or press the

 - Select a mining fee.